gitrobertpm/newProjDirectoryTemplate/README.md

   - **smoothscroll.js** - https://github.com/galambalazs/smoothscroll-for-websites, a cool library that helps pages do just what the title suggests
   - **classList.min.js** - https://github.com/eligrey/classList.js, a poly fill that helps **IE** work with the **classList method** (doesn't work in **IE 7 or older**)
   - **myScripts.js**, a bare bones starter file with a few general variables and pre-commented sections

+I am mainly using this repository as a back-up and master file of sorts.

+I hope to add and refine this collection over time.

+Feel welcome to use any of this if it helps you.
+I only ask that you respect and follow any licensing requirements.